-The banking industry has reached a crossroad.
-The customers have seemingly ubiquitous access to their accounts on their terms and on their devices.
-How banks and credit unions manage that experience and deliver based on their customers' requirements will dictate levels of success.
-The technology available has changed to address this customer-led revolution, yet there are still many more changes yet realized.
+Being successful in banking will be determined by how well institutions manage the transformation in both digital and physical channels.
+Customers have seemingly ubiquitous access to their accounts on their terms and on their devices as banks continue to strategize about the future of the branch network.
+Unfortunately, many banks are still looking at their channel strategy in a silo without fully understanding that customer engagement is the key to a profitable relationship.
+The technology available has changed to address this customer-led revolution, yet there are many more changes yet to be realized.
 All this new technology has also created perpetual growth in transaction volumes and is pushing the limits and skill sets of business units, marketers, and IT personnel.

-The Customer-Centric Bank Strategies provides critical analysis of the opportunities and options facing banks as they wrestle with their technology plans and investment decisions in alignment with their strategic goals.
+The Consumer Banking Engagement Strategies provides critical analysis of the opportunities and options facing banks as they wrestle with their technology plans and investment decisions in alignment with their strategic goals.
 This research delivers key insights regarding the business drivers of and value delivered from customer-facing banking technology investments.

 Throughout the year, this service will address the following topics:

-- Customer touch points: Customer life-cycle process offers multiple touch points that define the experience and dictate current and future relationships.
+- Omni-experience: Customer life-cycle process offers multiple channels that define the experience and dictate current and future relationships.

 - Customer trends and strategies: This includes topics from level of interaction today to what is likely to be future behavior.

-- Delivery channel investments: Developing strategies on the digital and physical platforms including online banking, electronic bank account management, financial dashboards, branch, mobile, ATM, call center, onboarding, decisioning, and social business are all channels that banks need to implement, support, and upgrade.
+- Delivery channel investments: Developing strategies on the digital and physical platforms, such as online banking, electronic bank account management, financial dashboards, branch, mobile, ATM, call center, onboarding, decisioning, and social business, are all channels that banks need to implement, support, and upgrade.

 Our research addresses the following issues that are critical to your success:

-- What are the IT strategies that are most relevant managing the customer relationship for banks and credit unions?
+- What are the IT strategies that are most relevant to increase customer engagement for banks and credit unions?

 - Who are the major vendors of customer-facing banking solutions, and what differentiates them?